CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 *    [Puhti quick start guide](../../support/tutorials/puhti_quick.md)

-This tutorial provides three examples of moving data first from Taito to Allas and then from Allas to Puhti.
+This tutorial provides four examples of moving data first from Taito to Allas and then from Allas to Puhti.

 1. [The first example](#e1) uses a-commands (a-put, a-get) for moving data from Taito to Puhti
 2. [The second example](#e2) the same data is transported using rclone.
 3. [The third example](#e3) focuses in uploading large files from Taito to Allas
+4. [The fourth example](#e4) studies case where the dataset to be copied includes large amount iof files

 The first approach is useful in cases where the data is mainly used in the CSC computing environment (Taito, Puhti, Mahti).
 While the second option (rclone) is good for cases where the data will be used outside CSC too.